maderarasto/rn-git-connect/readme.md

 ## What I have learned
 - Context API
+- React/Tan Query hooks such as useQuery, useInfiniteQuery and useMutation
-- useQuery and useInfiniteQuery hooks
+- Handling forms using React Form hooks
 - React Native animations

 ## What is finished